Ivory Coat Information

 High-Quality Meat & Fish Ingredients

 Ivory Coat has a somewhat broad range of meat and fish ingredients in its formulas.
-This range includes most of the common meat and fish ingredients such as Chicken, Tukey, and Salmon
+This range includes most of the common meat and fish ingredients that are used in pet food recipes such as Chicken, Tukey, and Salmon.

-However, given that Ivory Coat is an Australian brand, it has made the easy decision to create some recipes with Kangaroo meat.
-Kangaroo is often used in “Novel Meat” recipes for dogs with allergies and sensitivities.
+However, given that Ivory Coat is an Australian pet food brand, it has made the decision to create some recipes with Kangaroo meat which many other Australian brands also do.